Eug-Chua/llm_trading_arena/FINDINGS.md

 **1. Can LLMs trade systematically?
 Do they follow risk management rules without explicit instruction?**

 **Answer:** Yes, but with significant variance.
-- **What they did alright:** All models executed trades systematically, selected leverage (10x-15x), and closed positions without explicit stop-loss rules
+- **What they did fine:** All models executed trades systematically, selected leverage (10x-15x), and closed positions without explicit stop-loss rules
 - **Risk management gaps:** High variance suggests inconsistent risk discipline.
 Anthropic temp 0.7 ranged from -36% to +56%, indicating some trials took excessive risk while others were conservative
 - **Key finding:** Models followed the trading framework but lacked consistent risk discipline across trials.
 Temperature 0.1 showed more systematic behavior than 0.7